NicoGrassetto/citronetto/README.md

-# Citronetto: A study & general-purpose bot for Discord
+# Citronetto - A general purpose and study bot
-Discord bot developed for https://www.twitch.tv/lemonsaltstudio